Monsta X: 2019: Take.2 We Are Here, international expansion and Wonho's departure

 On January 20, the group released the second part of their second studio album Take.2 We Are Here along with its lead single "Alligator".

 In February, Jooheon announced that he changed his stage name for English activities to Joohoney.

 In March, Monsta X collaborated with music producer Steve Aoki for the track "Play It Cool" and its English version.

 In April, their agency Starship Entertainment, announced their third world tour We Are Here with twelve countries and eighteen cities, making it their largest to date.

 On May 28, Monsta X signed with Epic Records for their English language recordings and distribution outside South Korea.
 On June 14, Monsta X released a new English single titled "Who Do U Love?" featuring French Montana.
 On September 20, they released another English single titled "Love U" and "Who Do U Love?" remix version by will.i.am.

-On October 4, Monsta X released another English single titled "Someone's Someone" co-written by Before You Exit members and Monsta X's Shownu.
-On October 28, the group released their seventh EP Follow: Find You containing eight tracks with the lead singles "Find You" and "Follow".

-On October 31, Starship Entertainment publicly declared that member Wonho would be departing following recent allegations of drug use and owed money, and that the company intends to "hold legal liability" for "malicious and distorted claims" about him.
+On October 4, Monsta X released another English single "Someone's Someone", co-written by the Before You Exit members and Shownu.
+On October 28, the group released their seventh EP Follow: Find You containing eight tracks, with the pre-released single "Find You" and the lead single "Follow".
+On October 31, Starship Entertainment publicly declared that member Wonho will be departing, following recent allegations for drug use and owed money, and that the company intends to "hold legal liability" for "malicious and distorted claims" about him.
 The fans expressed their disapproval and requested of Starship Entertainment that he be reinstated in the group.
-He was subsequently cleared of drug charges in March 2020 and was signed with a subsidiary of Starship Entertainment to pursue a solo career.
+Wonho was then cleared of drug charges in March 2020 and was signed with a subsidiary of Starship Entertainment to pursue a solo career.

 On December 4, the group performed at the 2019 Mnet Asian Music Awards at the Nagoya Dome in Japan.
 On December 19, they released "Magnetic", a collaboration with the Colombian singer Sebastián Yatra, with Yatra singing in Spanish, and Monsta X singing in English and Spanish.
 They also attended and performed at the MDL Beast Festival in Saudi Arabia, performing thirteen songs including performing "Play It Cool" alongside Steve Aoki.